 I have tried setting off at 5am before now to avoid traffic with my two boys and ended up experiencing a ten hour drive home* for what is normally a three hour journey.
 Since then we have always travelled at fairly civilized hours and I pack enough food and drink to last us a full day… just in case of an emergency. (*I had a lucky escape and managed to pull off the motorway and spend a few hours chilling out with my boys in the beautiful gardens of a National Trust property whilst an unsafe bridge was maintained.
 There was however awful tales in the media of parents stuck on the M6 without milk for formula fed babies).

-As always, I find that preparation is key to surviving a road trip with little ones, view my essential car accessories for road trips with a baby and/or young child
+As always, I find that preparation is key to surviving a road trip with little ones, view my essential car accessories for road trips with a baby and/or young child.
+If you are looking for tips to survive road trips with older children check out this brilliant guide by Big Family, Little Adventures.

-I would love to know if you have any survival tips for road trips with a baby or young child?
+I would love to know if you have any other tips to survive road trips with a baby.
+Please pop them in the comments below.